-Internet can combat cancer confusion, study findsFebruary 19th, 2013 by Stacey Shackford in Cancer /
+Internet can combat cancer confusion, study findsFebruary 19, 2013 by Stacey Shackford in Medicine & Health / Cancer

 Some think pursuing information on WebMD just fuels one's inner hypochondriac, but when it comes to cancer, could Internet research actually make us healthier?